thesunshade/SC-Omnibox-lookup/README.md

 ## Installation from source

 If you want to try out this unbunded version, you will need to download all the files to your desktop.
+Click on the green "Code" button above and download as a zip file.
+Then extract.
 The following video explains how to install in Chrome and Firefox:

 [Install unpacked extension](https://www.youtube.com/watch?v=dhaGRJvJAII&t=53s)